In 2013, the Rail Transportation and Engineering Center (RailTEC) within the

 Additional information about visiting the laboratory and current laboratory capabilities are provided within this site.

-The construction of RAIL would not have been possible without the financial and in-kind support of the National University Rail (NURail) Center, Federal Railroad Administration (FRA), Amsted Rail, Amsted RPS, CN, CXT Concrete Ties, Hanson Professional Services, TTX Inc., and the Department of Civil and Environmental Environmental Engineering at the University of Illinois at Urbana-Champaign.
+The construction and operation of RAIL would not have been possible without the financial and in-kind support of the National University Rail (NURail) Center, Federal Railroad Administration (FRA), Federal Transit Administration (FTA), Amsted Rail, Progress Rail Services, CN, LB Foster - CXT Concrete Ties, Hanson Professional Services, TTX Inc., and the Department of Civil and Environmental Environmental Engineering at the University of Illinois at Urbana-Champaign.